luoyec/luoyec.github.io/_pages/publication2.md

 ### Working papers

 - "Known and Unknown: Uncertainty in Estimating Land use Change from Satellite Data", with Madhu Khanna.
--  “Weather Shocks, Economic Triggers, and Cropland Changein the US: A Fine-scale Spatial Analysis”, with Madhu Khanna.
+-  “Weather Shocks, Economic Triggers, and Cropland Change in the US: A Fine-scale Spatial Analysis”, with Madhu Khanna.
 - “Heterogeneous Effects of a Changing Climate on Bird Biodiversity and Adaptability”, with Madhu Khanna.
 (Under Revision)

 ### Selected Work in progress